VenatioStudios/Web/README.md

 NOTE: Some maybe incomplete or missing files required to compile.
 As I was using a local NPM package at one point.

+Future Work:
+* Exploring moving from the private server Repo (which is always months or years behind) to using the official Repo.

 Prior Work, Interesting Developments, and References:
 * https://blog.openai.com/competitive-self-play/
 * https://arxiv.org/abs/1810.08575